jhodrien/distributed_deep_learning/jupyter_notebook_to_hpc.md

 # activate your python environment
 conda activate my_python_environment

-# echo back the ssh command to connect to this compute node
+# echo back the ssh command to connect to this compute node (can choose any ports)
 echo "ssh -N -L 2222:`hostname`:2222 -L 2727:`hostname`:2727 ${USER}@arc4.leeds.ac.uk"

 # launch a jupyter lab session on this compute node